jcollard/unm-hip/README.md

 ## University of New Mexico's Haskell Image Processing Library##
-To get started, import Data.Image or Data.Image.Boxed.
+To get started, import `Data.Image` or `Data.Image.Boxed`.
-To use unm-hip interactively in ghci, import Data.Image.Interactive.
-This provides three useful functions: display, setDisplayProgram, and plotHistograms.
+To use unm-hip interactively in ghci, import `Data.Image.Interactive`.
+This provides three useful functions: `display`, `setDisplayProgram`, and `plotHistograms`.

 ```haskell
 setDisplayProgram :: String -> Bool -> IO ()
 ```

-Sets the program to use when making a call to display and specifies if the program can accept an image via stdin.
+Sets the program to use when making a call to `display` and specifies if the program can accept an image via stdin.
 If it cannot, then a temporary file will be created and passed as an argument instead.
-By default, ImageMagick (display) is the default program to use and it is read using stdin.
+By default, ImageMagick (`display`) is the default program to use and it is read using stdin.

 ```haskell
 *Main> setDisplayProgram "gimp" False